plankanban/planka/LICENSES/PLANKA Commercial License EN.md

 Copyright (c) 2025 to present by PLANKA Software GmbH.

 Our software and associated documentation files (the "Software") may only be used in production if you (and any entity that you represent) hold a valid "PLANKA Pro/Enterprise License" corresponding to your usage.
-Subject to the foregoing sentence, you are free to modify our Software and publish patches for it.
 You agree that PLANKA Software GmbH and/or its licensors (as applicable) retain all right, title, and interest in and to all such modifications and/or patches, and all such modifications and/or patches may only be used, copied, modified, displayed, distributed, or otherwise exploited with a valid "PLANKA Pro/Enterprise License" for the corresponding usage.
 Notwithstanding the foregoing, you may copy and modify the Software for development and testing purposes without requiring a subscription.
 You agree that PLANKA Software GmbH and/or its licensors (as applicable) retain all right, title, and interest in and to all such modifications.
 You are not granted any other rights beyond what is expressly stated herein.
 Subject to the foregoing, it is forbidden to copy, merge, publish, distribute, sublicense, and/or sell the Software.

 #### Third-Party Components